 So in the midst of all of this confusion, I am cooking.
 I do the daily mother check of a child, and then I forage for food.
 At the moment, I look for stuff to make soups with.
 I figure if anything happens, I will have soup in the freezer.
 After washing your hands every six minutes, and keeping 2 feet away from everybody, making soup is imperative.

-And hold on the railings.
+And hold onto the railings.
 A pandemic does not prevent you from breaking your neck.

 On my list for today: